 D. Plagiarism and Protection of Intellectual Rights

-Lynchburg College purchases and licenses the use of various computer software for business purposes and does not own the copyright to this software or its related documentation.
-Unless authorized by the software developer, Lynchburg College does not have the right to reproduce such software for use on more than one computer.
-Users may only use software on local area networks or on multiple machines according to the software license agreement.
-Lynchburg College prohibits the illegal duplication of software and its related documentation.
+University of Lynchburg purchases and licenses the use of various computer software for academic and business purposes and does not own the copyright to this software or its related documentation.
+Users must adhere to the licensing agreements of each application and avoid illegal duplication of software and its related documentation.

 V. Privacy, Enforcement, and Sanctions

 A. Privacy of Users